fullerar/Raf-FileSystem/README.md

 Your file system’s “partition”:

-- The entire “partition” that holds your file system will just be a regular binary file (of size 131,072 bytes) stored on stu.
+- The entire “partition” that holds your file system will just be a regular binary file (of size 131,072 bytes).
 Define the following constants in your program:
 - SECTOR_SIZE = 512
 - NUM_SECTORS = 256